Grilled Tomato “Lollipop” Toasts & Favorite Cherry Tomato Varieties

 - 3 Tablespoons olive oil or grape seed oil

 - salt ,to taste

 - pepper , to taste

 - Sliced crusty bread

-- 1 cup of ricotta cheese, softened goat cheese or your favorite cheese.
+- 1 cup ricotta cheese , softened goat cheese or your favorite cheese.
 Or even pesto is great!

-- After tomatoes are cooked, grill both sides of the bread till crispy.
+After tomatoes are cooked, grill both sides of the bread until crispy.

 Spread cheese on slices of bread and top with tomatoes.
 Remove stems if you want before serving.